ushby/ushby-xng/README.rst

 Privacy-respecting, hackable `metasearch engine`_ Although, this one is a fork which Ushby company have implemented.

-If you are looking for running instances, ready to use, then visit searx.space_.
+If you are looking for running instances, ready to use, then visit searx.space.
-Otherwise jump to the user_, admin_ and developer_ handbooks you will find on our homepage_.

 Contact
 =======